Collarbone Pain and MS: What Can Cause Sharp Stabbing Sensations? | MyMSTeam

 What Are Other Possible Causes of Pain in the Collarbone, Jaw, or Neck?

 While pain is a common symptom of MS, there are other potential causes of pain in the collarbone, jaw, or neck.
-For example, muscle strain, lack of exercise, wear and tear, and corticosteroid use could all affect these areas of the body.
+They include the following.

 Injury

 Anyone, whether or not they have MS, can experience pain from an injury, such as a strained neck from a pulled muscle.
-When people with MS have musculoskeletal pain, however, it’s likely due to MS symptoms — like muscle weakness and spasms.
+People with MS may be more prone to injuries because of symptoms like muscle weakness and poor balance.

 Inactivity

-Not getting enough exercise or movement every day can also lead to neck or back pain in people with and without MS. However, for those with MS, symptoms such as depression, decreased energy, and problems with balance and walking can make it more difficult to be active.
+Not getting enough exercise or movement every day can also lead to neck or back pain in people with and without MS. However, for those with MS, symptoms such as depression, decreased energy, and walking and balancing difficulties can make being active more difficult.
 These individuals may be more likely to experience inactivity-related pain and stiffness, which can be moderate to severe.

 Osteoarthritis